10 reasons to visit Stockholm in the winter

 The Archipelago

 The Stockholm archipelago holds a special charm in the winter.
 Long gone are the bustling summer crowds, replaced by locals and visitors in the know.
-The ferries run less often, there are less restaurants to choose from but the stark beauty is unbeatable.
-If nothing else take a boat out for a few hours, have a drink or two, and head back to the city.
+The ferries run less often, and there are fewer restaurants to choose from, but the stark beauty is unbeatable.
+If nothing else, take a boat out for a few hours, have a drink or two, and head back to the city.
 You won’t regret it.

 The Food